Junjie-Chu/DataEngineering_2_Project/README.md

 # DE2_Project_Group11
-Cluster setting: Ying Peng, Junjie Chu
+Cluster setting and Debug: *Ying Peng, Junjie Chu*
-ML code: Mandus
+Ray code and Debug: *Ying Peng, Junjie Chu*
+ML code and Debug: *Mandus, Ying Peng*
 ## 1. Login in the Orchestration VM
 The detailed settings could be read in the Steps.md(step1-step3 are for Orchestration VM).
 git clone: